Yello Herb & Spice Rack: Cloves

 But first, did you know that clove is a dried flower bud from the clove tree.
 It is said to have originated in Asia and is indigenous to countries like India, Indonesia, and Pakistan.
-It is popular in East African nations.
+It is also popular in East African nations.
 And well, certainly, the Caribbean and South America have always had easy access to the powerful spice.

 Improves oral health

 To eradicate plaque, gingivitis and bacteria clove is a natural alternative.
 According to Medical News Today, researchers found that a mouthwash made of clove, basil and tea tree oil resulted in a greater reduction of oral inflammation and bacteria than that of a commercial mouth rinse.
 Overall, the antimicrobial properties found in cloves can kill bacteria.
-Cloves can also be used for toothaches because it has painkilling properties.
+Cloves can also be used for toothaches because the bud has painkilling properties.

 Regulates blood sugar

-Diabetes is one of the many diseases for which clove are used to make traditional remedies.
+Diabetes is one of the many diseases for which clove is used to make traditional remedies.
 Diabetes results from the body’s insufficient production or inefficient use of insulin.
 And, this results in high blood sugar levels.
 Extracts from clove react like insulin, controlling blood sugar levels, making it useful for those with diabetes.

 Promotes bone health